LekoArts/astro-loaders/packages/flickr/README.md

 # Astro Flickr loader

-This package provides an Astro Flickr content loader for Astro's [content layer](https://docs.astro.build/en/guides/content-collections/).
-TODO
+This package provides multiple Astro [Flickr](https://flickr.com/) content loader for Astro's [content layer](https://docs.astro.build/en/guides/content-collections/).
+Each loader corresponds to a Flickr API endpoint but isn't just a wrapper around it.
+The data returned from Flickr is normalized and cleaned up, so that each loader's response is similar and easy to work with.

 ## Prerequisites